SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 ## 1. Pangenome construction

-To construct the pangenome we will use the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md)<sup>1</sup>.
+To construct the pangenome we will use the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md)<sup>2</sup>.
 The pipeline can be run as a whole or run step by step.

-#### Main steps of the MC pipeline:
+#### Main steps of the MC pipeline<sup>1</sup>:

 1. A user-selected reference genome is used as the initial backbone
-2. The reference is progressively augmented with structural variation from the other genomes by minigraph, a sequence-to-graph aligner, as a graph constructor.
+2. The reference is progressively augmented with structural variation from the other genomes by minigraph<sup>3</sup>, a sequence-to-graph aligner, as a graph constructor.
 The resulting graph is SV only (>50 bp)
 3. All assemblies are aligned back to the graph with a minimap2-like algorithm that generates base-level alignments for each reference chromosome separately.
-4. A modified version of the reference-free aligner [Progressive Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) is used to combine the alignments into base-level pangenome graphs that contain variants of all sizes
+4. A modified version of the reference-free aligner Progressive Cactus<sup>4</sup> is used to combine the alignments into base-level pangenome graphs that contain variants of all sizes
 5. Chromosomal graphs are then combined and post-processed to reduce path complexity by collapsing redundant sequences.

 ## 1.1 Fasta input files